isaacbroyles/isaacbroyles.github.io/_posts/2020-07-04-unity-github-actions.md

   - gamedev
 ---

+Updated:

 I recently began doing some work on a personal project in [Unity Engine](https://prf.hn/click/camref:1100ldaXB/destination:https://store.unity.com/products/unity-plus){:target="\_blank"}.
 As with any of my projects, the first thing I set up is a working CI pipeline for it.
 I find doing this early reinforces best practices.
 I liked the option of using GitHub Actions, since it is a relatively small project.
 Here's how I did it!

 <!--more-->

 ## Getting Started

-First, familiarize yourself with the community offerings for GitHub Actions - [webbertakken/unity-actions](https://github.com/webbertakken/unity-actions){:target="\_blank"}.
+First, familiarize yourself with the community offerings for GitHub Actions - [game-ci/unity-actions](https://github.com/game-ci/unity-actions){:target="\_blank"}.
 There's a good overview here in the readme of the supported actions.

-The main thing you will need to start off with, as called out in the above README, is setting up your license.
+The other thing to check would be the official [game-ci getting starting docs](https://game.ci/docs/github/getting-started).

 ## Setting up License

-The instructions in the `unity-actions` README aren't the most verbose, but it's actually quite simple.
+The instructions in the official docs aren't the most verbose, but it's actually quite simple.

 I'll just go into a little more detail here to try to make things super clear.